Table of Contents[Hide][Show]

 Staten Island Children’s Museum

-Snug Harbor Cultural Center and Botanical Garden.
 Open Saturday and Sunday from 10 a.m. to 1 p.m. and 2 p.m. to 5 p.m.
-Admission is $8 for everyone over one year of age.

-This family-friendly NYC museum meshes indoor and outdoor spaces, including an exhibit where kids can build a house, pretend they’re a veterinarian and more.
+This family-friendly NYC museum features indoor and outdoor spaces, including an exhibit where kids can build a house, pretend they’re a veterinarian and more.
 My kids always loved the stage where they could put on a show.

 Bronx Children’s Museum